mykelaballe/sendmi_mobile/README.md

 ### Screenshots
 View assigned classes, the students assigned on each class and take attendance by pressing a button or scanning a QR code
 <img src="https://user-images.githubusercontent.com/22584900/66265445-1b501300-e849-11e9-9d60-82392f0cbd56.jpg"/>

+Get updated with school announcements and be able to post one yourself
 <img src=""/>

+Share moments
 <img src=""/>

 ### Notable Features